bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 In most cases you will want to switch to the newly-created branch immediately, so you can do work in it and then merge it into a branch that only contains stable work (such as 'master') at a later point when the work in your new context branch is stable.
-You can do this pretty easily with <code>git branch newbranch; git checkout newbranch</code>, but Git gives you a shortcut for this via the -b flag to checkout:
+You can do this pretty easily with `git branch newbranch; git checkout newbranch`, but Git gives you a shortcut for this via the -b flag to checkout:

 ```